braveness23/VisualMetronome/README.md

 ## Arduino Sketch

 The Arduino Uno's ATmega328P microcontroller must also be programmed with the provided Arduino Sketch.
 This is the software that tells the microcontroller how to flash the LEDs upon receiving incoming MIDI notes.

+TODO: Provide instructions for how to flash firmware onto Arduino UNO